 • Introduction to Chemical Engineering

 The course integrates the CDIO (Conceive, Design, Implement and Operate) approach and focuses on practical and applied projects that, where possible, will be adopted from industry.
-The Chemical Engineering courses at Canterbury Christ Church University are committed to developing you to be a graduate who is intellectually curious, skilled and ethically engaged with the world and its future.
+The Chemical Engineering course at Canterbury Christ Church University is committed to developing you to be a graduate who is curious, skilled and ethically engaged with the world and its future.

 To help you prepare for your studies we recommend you complete the following tasks: